emmanouilidisk/Stochastic-Extragradient-with-Random-Reshuffling/README.md

 $ pip install -r requirements.txt
 ```

-## Optimizer Module
+## Run your experiments!
-As part of the paper, we provide the 'optimizer_module' that aims to be an easy-to-edit and efficient implementation of common optimization algorithms.
 Run your own experiments using the `optimizer_module` by typing just 3 commands:
 ```
 import optimizer_module as op